RoboSparrow/RoboSparrow.github.io/_posts/2016-03-21-angular-dollar-http-and-php.md

 title: "Quick note: Processing data with Angular's $http and PHP"
 ---

-This might be really basic but I found myself stumbling over this repeatedly.
+This might be really basic but I found myself stumbling over this all the time.
 Writing it down may help.

 Angular's [$http service](https://docs.angularjs.org/api/ng/service/$http) sends data *by default* as `application/json` header